-Orthotics are foot supports designed to be worn inside the shoe.
-Scientific research has demonstrated that both over-the-counter and custom molded orthotics, or orthopedic insoles, are effective in treating lower-extremity injuries and pain.
-Insoles can also help correct biomechanical irregularities in your feet, and they solve many foot problems such as flat arches and plantar fasciitis.
+Orthotic inserts are foot supports worn inside the shoe that provide more comfort and stability than the factory inserts that come in footwear.
+Scientific research has shown again and again that both over-the-counter and custom molded orthotics, or orthopedic insoles, are effective in treating lower-extremity injuries and pain.
+Insoles can also help correct biomechanical irregularities in your feet, and solve many foot issues like fallen arches and plantar fasciitis.

 Sports podiatrist and Doctor of Podiatric Medicine (DPM) Richard Braver considers orthotics a “cure-all” for many lower-body injuries and pain.
 According to Braver, “orthotics can prevent and cure a problem by reducing and eliminating the stress that caused it.”
 Clearly, orthotics are important additions to our shoes.
 But what are custom orthotics?

 Over-the-counter inserts encompass a variety of different foot products including arch supports, insoles, heel liners, and foot cushions.
-Not all pre-fabricated insoles are made alike, however.
-Here at Tread Labs, we have outlined the types of over-the-counter insoles available to help you understand the best option for your feet.
+Not all prefabricated insoles are made alike, however, especially when it comes to the level of support they offer.

-While scientific research has proven that that insoles help treat and prevent lower-extremity injuries, studies have not found a significant difference between pre-fabricated versus custom orthotics.
+While scientific research has proven that that insoles help treat and prevent leg, foot and lower-extremity injuries, studies have not found a significant difference between prefabricated versus custom orthotics.

 In fact, Dr. Braver believes that for most people, orthopedic or custom-made orthotics should be a last option.
 Think of it this way.
 If you have a headache, you rest, take an anti-inflammatory, and drink water.
 You probably don’t immediately rush off to get an MRI.
 It’s the same with orthotics.
 With prices from $300 to $500, prescription insoles are not necessarily the best option for everyone.